-What the service offering is all about needs to be clearly stated to help the customer make the decision if this is the right solution for them.
+It’s important to state clearly what the service offering is all about to help the customer determine whether this is the right solution for them.
 Make sure that the right benefits are offered, to the right customers, and for the right reasons.

 A good service definition is very helpful for selecting your target markets.
 In addition, it helps employees to understand what the firm does and for which customers.

-Often, customers are active participants in the service delivery process.
+In the service delivery process customers are often active participants.
 It is important to manage their expectations of what will be provided and to clarify what their role is.
 A service description can make this clear.

 Unlike products, services do not offer customers visual clues about function, performance, and benefits.
 A good service description makes it easier for customers to understand what the service is all about, the process, the value, and the benefits.

 Without this information, the customer may not understand the service well enough to be able to make the purchase decision.
 A service description should clearly state: